JuliaSmoothOptimizers/PartitionedStructures.jl/docs/src/tutorial.md

 ## Others partitioned quasi-Newton approximations
 There exist two categories of partitioned quasi-Newton updates.
 In the first category, each element Hessian ∇²fᵢ is approximate with a dense matrix, for example: PBFGS.
-In the second category, each element Hessian ∇²fᵢ is approximate with a quasi-Newton linear operator.
+In the second category, each element Hessian ∇²fᵢ is approximate with a quasi-Newton linear-operator.

 ### Partitioned quasi-Newton operators
 Once the partitioned-matrix is allocated,